Wilhelma: Pachyderms

-The Elephant and Rhino houses were completed in 1968, and ropes were later installed in 1990 to replace the chains.
-The grounds of both buildings were redesigned in 2012 to include trees and an animal friendly scrub basin, increasing its total size to 830 m2.
-In addition, a clay wallows and two basins with interchangeable substrates (e.g. bark mulch, gravel.) were added.
-Currently, there are two living elephants at Wilhelma: Pama (1966) and Vella (1967).
-Previous elephants include Vilja, the oldest living elephant in Europe, died July 10, 2010 (cause of death is thought to be circulatory collapse), and Molly, whom was euthanized in July 2011 at the age of about 45 years.
-Other elephants at the zoo include the African elephant Jumbo and, briefly, an Asian bull elephant sent by the Indian state as a gift to Stuttgart.
-Another construction project, announced in a speech, that will begin in 2020 is in the planning stages.
+The elephant and rhinoceros houses were completed in 1968, and ropes were later installed in 1990 to replace former chains.
+The grounds of both buildings were redesigned in 2012 to include more trees and an animal-friendly pool, increasing its total size to 830 m2.
+In addition, a clay wallow and two basins with interchangeable substrates (e.g. bark mulch, gravel.) were added.
+Currently, there are two living elephants at Wilhelma: Pama (b.
+1966) and Vella (b.
+1967).
+Previous elephants included Vilja, the oldest living elephant in Europe, whom died 10 July 2010 (cause of death is thought to be circulatory collapse), and Molly, whom was euthanized for health reasons in July 2011, at the age of about 45 years.
+Other elephants at the zoo include the African elephant (Loxodonta africana) Jumbo and, briefly, a bull Asian elephant (Elephas maximus) sent by the Indian state as a gift to Stuttgart.
+Another construction project, to improve the lion exhibit, was announced during a speech; work was projected to begin in 2020.

-Wilhelma's rhinos, housed in the same building as the elephants, include:Bruno, the bull, who was raised in Cologne, and until 2019 Sani who was given to Stuttgart by the Nepalese state as a gift in 1993.
-Together, they made up the current breeding pair.
-Before them, Wilhelma's Rhino breeding pair were Nanda and Puri.
+Wilhelma's Indian one-horned rhinos (Rhinoceros unicornis), housed in the same building as the elephants, include: Bruno, a bull, raised in Cologne, and (until 2019) Sani, a female whom was given to Wilhelma by the Nepalese state as a gift in 1993.
+Together, they make up the zoo's current breeding pair.
+Before them, Wilhelma's breeding pair of Indian rhinoceroses were Nanda and Puri.